-A digitalised material flow provides clarity in your factory flow.
-The basis: simple and unambiguous postings combined with clearly defined storage locations.
-Apps and connected hardware minimise your work.
-This means that order and material flows are synchronised.
+A digitalized material flow provides clarity in your factory flow.
+The basis: simple and unambiguous bookings combined with clearly defined storage locations.
+Apps and connected hardware minimize your work.
+This means that order and material flows are synchronized.
 The system adapts the transport sequence automatically when you change the production plan.

 Smart Material Flow – factory flow solutions for streamlined processes with reduced non-productive times

 Up to 40% of resources are still being allocated to non-value-adding activities.
-There is a better way: you will optimise your shop floor with a transparent material flow.
+There is a better way: you will optimize your shop floor with a transparent material flow.
 The foundation for this are unambiguous postings and digital mapping of your production.
-Discover modular solutions for a maximum efficient factory flow.
+Discover modular solutions for a most efficient factory flow.

-Lay the foundation for your transparent material flow with non-automated and automated storage systems, storage areas, docking stations and AGV (Automated Guided Vehicles) – in cooperation with manufacturers.
+Lay the foundation for your transparent material flow with non-automated and automated storage systems, storage areas, docking stations and AGVs (Automated Guided Vehicles) – in cooperation with manufacturers.

 In the office and mobile on the shop floor: use software to manage inventory and material flow, control transport efficiently and as an interface for automated guided vehicles.